Labor feminism: 1920s to 1970s

 During this time, labor feminists also expanded women's participation in unions.
 They viewed union organization as an effective way to pressure employers to close the gender wage gap.
 In 1947, they helped orchestrate the largest walkout of women in U.S. history when 230,000 telephone operators nationwide went on strike against AT&T, cutting off telephone service at the White House.
 The merger of the AFL and CIO in 1955 created a unified labor movement with greater political and economic power.
 The AFL–CIO adopted the CIO position on equal pay, and by the late 1950s, federal equal pay legislation became a priority of the merged organization.

+Women's Status Bill (1946), established as a way to meet the threat of the ERA, aimed to investigate the status of women and the discrimination they faced.
+Specifically, the bill proposed the establishment of a nine-member commission appointed by the President.
+This commission would conduct a thorough investigation into the economic, civil, social, and political status of women across the United States, its territories, and possessions.

 In 1960, President Kennedy appointed Peterson the Director of the Women's Bureau, and she became the highest-ranking woman in President Kennedy's administration.
 In her new position, Peterson helped draft a report for the Presidential Commission on the Status of Women (PCSW).
 The PCSW had been established by President Kennedy in 1961 to examine the gains of women and role of government in addressing the changing needs of women and their families.
 Their report American Women published in 1963 expressed a desire for the elimination of gender difference, but not where it would remove protections for working-class women.
 It was a far-reaching document that offered many comprehensive recommendations focused on not only working women, but minority women as well.
 It recommended income guarantees for pregnant and unemployed women, childcare services, better tax policies, and changes to the Social Security system.
 However, American Women was not free of critics and many had contrary opinions on how they viewed the document.
 Early critics believed it encouraged women to move away from their home responsibilities, but later critics believed that the document focused too much on mothers and not enough on working-class women.